fredericbonnet/helena/docs/src/helena-dialect/macros.spec.md

 ### Control flow

-If the body returns a result code othen than `OK` then it should be propagated properly by the macro to the caller.
+If the body returns a result code other than `OK` then it should be propagated properly by the macro to the caller.

 - `return`